 Source: (1-2) Bloomberg.
-Data as of July 16, 2024.
+Data as of September 5, 2024.
 Credit is ICE BofA.
 Technology is US technology and electronics index.
 Face value.
-Tech Recaptures Historic Leadership Position in M&A In 2023, US energy sector consolidation drove M&A activity.
+Early Innings of a Global M&A Recovery / SEP 2024 / page 61 Tech Recaptures Historic Leadership Position in M&A In 2023, US energy sector consolidation drove M&A activity.
 In 2024, the tech sector has recaptures its historic leadership role in global M&A activity.
 An analysis by PwC found that there were eight Alinfluenced deals worth over \$1 bn in just the first four months of 2024 vs. eight deals in the entirety of 2023.
 Looking ahead, technological innovation and integration will continue to be a key driver of business strategy and acquisition activity.
-Breakdown of global M&A activity, by sector (1H 2024)

 Though technology remains the most scrutinized sector for global regulators, tech-driven M&A has re-established itself at the forefront of the M&A recovery underway globally Source: (1) Cortex.
 Dealogic.
-1H 2024 data as of August 12, 2024.
+2024 YTD data is through August 31, 2024.
+Data as of September 5, 2024.
 Includes rank eligible, M&A deals.
 Tech Sector Rebounding From 2-Year Decline After a slower year in 2023, technology has re-emerged as an important driver of global M&A activity.
 While access to productivity enhancing technology has become critical to business strategy, a more complex geopolitical backdrop has also increased regulatory focus on the technology sector.
 We expect cross-border acquisition and licensing of critical technology to be subject to heightened regulatory scrutiny and longer pre-closing lead times.

 Source: (1) Cortex.
 Dealogic.
-1H 2024 data as of August 12, 2024.
+2024 YTD data is through August 31, 2024.
+Data as of September 5, 2024.
 Includes rank eligible, M&A deals.
 Tech is target industry.